20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 Père Lachaise Cemetery is the largest cemetery in Paris and is as much a walk through history as it is a final resting place for many famous people.
 Established in 1804 by Napoleon Bonaparte, it spans 44 hectares and is renowned for its serene, tree-lined avenues and ornate tombs.

-You’ll find plenty of names you recognise including Oscar Wilde, Jim Morrison, Edith Piaf, and Frédéric Chopin.
+You’ll find plenty of names you recognize, including Oscar Wilde, Jim Morrison, Edith Piaf, and Frédéric Chopin.
 You’ll also find Heloise and Abelard, the 12th-century French Romeo and Juliet.

-It’s a beautiful peaceful place but a word of warning, don’t try and do it on your own like I did.
-Not only was it incredibly hard to find the main graves but I had absolutely no idea where things were despite having a map and planning out my route.
+It’s a beautiful, peaceful place, but a word of warning: don’t try to do it on your own as I did.
+Not only was it incredibly hard to find the main graves, but I had absolutely no idea where things were, despite having a map and planning out my route.

 No 13.
 Catacombs